Ruth D. Hunt

 Native Americans gathered here to Celebrate and have Olypmic games.

 It was located in Mahanaim, Virginia.
-Now it is called the Mahanaim United Methodist Church Cemetery located in Clinchberg, VA, the church was established in 1803.
-During the Civil War, The Confederate Soldiers took it over the cemetery and set-up their burial and campgrounds.
+Now it is called the Mahanaim United Methodist Church Cemetery, located in Clinchberg, VA.
+The church was established in 1803.
+During the Civil War, the Confederate Soldiers took over the cemetery and set-up their burial and campgrounds.

 My Great Great Grandparents and their daughter are Buried Here